8 Questions That Will Help You Extract The Full Value From Your Enterprise Agreement

 A shift in the software paradigm is empowering organizations to consume entitlements smarter and faster

 Software is everywhere.
-As the cloud moves mainstream, not only are end users consuming software like never before, but businesses are relying more on their workloads living off prem.
+As cloud computing solutions and services become mainstream, not only are end users consuming software like never before, but businesses are relying more on their workloads living off-premises.
 When it comes to software, organizations now demand flexibility, cost transparency and functionality from their software vendors.

 Even hardware stalwarts like Cisco have significantly changed their go-to-market strategy to be more aligned to the changing software needs of their customer base.

-Last month the tech giant introduced a single enterprise agreement for its entire software suite, adding collaboration and security to the mix, and a “True Forward” provision that allows purchasers to exceed their software allowance by 20 percent without any retroactive charges.
+Last month the tech giant introduced a single enterprise agreement (EA) for its entire software suite, adding collaboration and security to the mix.
+The EA includes a "True Forward" provision that allows purchasers to exceed their software allowance by 20 percent without any retroactive charges.